aiven/terraform-provider-aiven/docs/resources/kafka_connect.md

 Optional:

-- `kafka_connect` (Boolean) Allow clients to connect to kafka_connect from the public internet for service nodes that are in a project VPC or another type of private network
+- `kafka_connect` (Boolean) Allow clients to connect to kafka_connect from the public internet for service nodes that are in a project VPC or another type of private network.
-- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network
+- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.